Key generation

 Choose expiration time

-).
-You can also change the expiration date at a later point to prolong or shorten the period of time.
-See chapter 'Maintaining a key' for more information.
+.
+You can also change the expiration date of an existing key to advance or shorten the expiration; see 'Maintaining a key' for more information.
 For more thoughts on why setting an expiration date is a useful thing, see 'Key expiration'.

-Note: All of the key generating options showed above (and more) can be combined as follows:
+All of these key generating options shown above can be used at once: